Myths about Travelling to Africa.

-Being an African I just know where you hit it wrong and today, I want to clear some of the myths.
-Though, this misconceptions about Africa mostly come from people who have never been to Africa.
+Being an African I just know where you hit it wrong and today.
+I want to clear some of the myths.
+Though, these misconceptions about Africa mostly come from people who have never been to Africa.

-Let`s now delve in and Stripe of the Myths about Travelling to Africa.
+Let`s now delve into and Stripe of the Myths about Travelling to Africa.

 9.)
 Africa is a Continent.

 Africa is not a country?
 It is a continent comprising of 54 Countries and the second largest and populous continent after Asia.

 Africa covers about 17% Population and has the highest number of young populations across the world.